DineshBabu1989/Adtech-Dashboard/README.md

-# ADTech Dashboard - based on React, Redux, Node.js & Postgres SQL Db
+# ADTech Dashboard - Tech stack React, Redux, Node.js & Postgres SQL Db

-The project involves a full stack application with react, redux on the front end and node.js, postgres db on the back-end.
-The application is primarly a dashboard that displays adtech data (ie: campaigns, performance, campaign reports) in the form of stat cards, tables and charts.
+The application is primarily a dashboard that displays ad-tech data (ie: campaigns, performance, campaign reports) in the form of stat cards, tables, and charts.

 ## Getting Started

-The application requires a local postgres installation for functioning, on the other hand you use can also tweek in and modify the routes.js to work with any relational database of your choice.
+The application requires a local Postgres installation for functioning, on the other hand, you use can also tweak in and modify the routes.js to work with any relational database of your choice.

-step:1 you can install the light weight  postgres app https://postgresapp.com/, downside - you can access it only via cli.
+Step:1 You can install the lightweight  Postgres app https://postgresapp.com/, downside - you can access it only via CLI.

-step:2 create a postgres user, if the user is not a super user, you need to give the user special permissions to create databases and read local CSV files, here i have given the user dinesh_babu special permissions.
+Step:2 Create a Postgres user, if the user is not a superuser, you need to give the user special permissions to create databases and read local CSV files, here I have given the user dinesh_babu special permissions.

-Note: certain permissions have to be given only from super user login.
+Note: Certain permissions have to be given only from superuser login.

 ```
-ALTER USER dinesh_babu CREATEDB; //gives user the ability to create new databases
+ALTER USER dinesh_babu CREATEDB; //gives a user the ability to create new databases

-GRANT pg_read_server_files TO dinesh_babu; //gives user the ability to read local CSV, needs super user login
+GRANT pg_read_server_files TO dinesh_babu; //gives a user the ability to read local CSV, needs superuser login

 ```
 Now the user has special permissions as you can see in the screenshot below

 ![screenshot 2019-02-21 at 16 14 10](https://user-images.githubusercontent.com/35486337/53180410-d1862580-35f5-11e9-87ac-58f3409d4674.png)

-step:3 now clone the git repo
+Step:3 Now clone the git repo

 ```
 git clone https://github.com/DineshBabu1989/kayzen-challenge.git

 ```

-step:4 modify the config/keys file with your postgres credentials
+Step:4 Modify the config/keys file with your postgres credentials

 ```
 module.exports = {